MCP for Enterprise AI Automation: What Actually Works in 2026 | UData Blog

 MCP isn't dead.
 It was misapplied — used for local, simple tool calls where a CLI was always the better answer.
 Where it belongs, it's still the right architecture: centralized enterprise tool governance, auth-gated access to internal systems, and standardized knowledge delivery across agent fleets.

-The teams that cut through the hype in both directions — not buying the original MCP-for-everything pitch, and not buying the CLI-replaces-everything backlash — are the ones building AI automation that actually holds up.
+The teams that cut through the hype in both directions — not buying the original MCP-for-everything pitch, and not buying the CLI-replaces-everything backlash — are the ones building AI automation that holds up in production.
 The pattern is a deliberate hybrid.
 The key is knowing which part of the hybrid to use where.